You've found an area that we don't have tips for yet.

 Chrome.
 Choose their avatar and click "Create."

-Have the new user sign in to his or her Google Account to allow their bookmarks, settings,
+Have the new user sign in to his or her Google Account to allow their bookmarks,

-between user profiles by clicking "Users" in your computer toolbar.
+Quickly switch between user profiles by clicking "Users" in your computer toolbar.

 Keep your most important documents right in your pocket